A record number of wildfires in the Amazon are consuming the world’s largest tropical rainforest.

-Environmental organisations and conservationists say the new wildfires were caused by cattle ranchers and loggers who want to clear and utilise the land for agriculture and industries.
+Environmental organisations and conservationists say the new forest fires were caused by cattle ranchers and loggers who want to clear and utilise the land for agriculture and industries.
 Brazilian newspapers report that farmers in some regions were organising ‘fire days’ to take advantage of weaker enforcement by the authorities.
 The blazes have spread rapidly across the forest due to the Amazonian dry season which runs from July to October.

 The fires are now causing devastating loss of Amazonian vegetation, which will reduce rain across South America and other regions of the world.
 The blazes have been releasing an unprecedented amount of carbon dioxide, the equivalent of 228 megatons so far this year; the highest since 2010.
 They are also emitting carbon monoxide, which is being carried beyond South America’s coastlines by the heavy wind.

 A world engulfed in flames

 Brazil has had more than 72,000 fires this year, an 84% increase on the same period in 2018 and more than half of these wildfires were in the Amazon.

 But Brazil is not the only country that is currently battling wildfires.
 At least 54 large blazes have been actively burning across the United States for the last two months.
 More than 33,000 sq km of forest have gone up in flames in Siberia this month, putting Russia on track for its worst year on record for wildfires.
 Earlier this week, a wildfire in the Canary Islands, Spain, caused more than 8,000 people to flee while Alaska witnessed an unusually long fire season with multiple wildfires.
 Denmark had to send firefighters to Greenland, which recorded the highest temperatures in many decades, to tackle wildfires that were approaching human settlements.